Do Go On - 532 - Dashcon Failure

 But Matt would just be in a jumper and hat.

-More of a Donald Duck.
+More of a Donald duck.

 And I'm fucked.

-Yeah, that's not good.
+Yeah, it's not good.

 I was so confused.